harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/ghq-12-vs-cbcl.md

 ## GHQ-12 vs CBCL: A Comparative Analysis

-Comparing and harmonizing the responses from influential psychological diagnostic tools like the General Health Questionnaire (GHQ-12) and Child Behaviour Checklist (CBCL) can be daunting and subjective.
+Comparing and harmonising the responses from influential psychological diagnostic tools like the General Health Questionnaire (GHQ-12) and Child Behaviour Checklist (CBCL) can be daunting and subjective.
 Therefore, to facilitate an accurate and objective comparison, a tool like Harmony that uses advanced artificial intelligence can be invaluable.
 Especially when it comes to comparing GHQ-12 vs CBCL, the process can become time-consuming given the substantial difference in the number of items each measure contains.

 ## Compare the items in GHQ-12 English and CBCL